Approximating Pandora's Box with Correlations: Introduction

-\textbf{In this work we study the complexity of computing approximately-optimal policies for the \pbText{} problem in its full generality.} That is, the value distributions are arbitrarily correlated and the policies under consideration are not restricted in any way but are allowed to exploit the feedback obtained in previous steps arbitrarily.
+\shuchiremove{ That is, the value distributions are arbitrarily correlated and the policies under consideration are not restricted in any way but are allowed to exploit the feedback obtained in previous steps arbitrarily.
 We unravel a deep connection of this problem with two other well studied problems in approximation algorithms and stochastic optimization, namely \dtText{} ($\odt$) and a variant of \msscText{} ($\msscf$), which allows us to obtain the first non-trivial approximation algorithms for the general \pbText{} problem. \begin{itemize} \item In \dtText, we are asked to identify an unknown hypothesis, out of $m$ possible ones, by performing a sequence of tests.
 Each test has a cost and, if chosen, reveals a result, which depends on the hypothesis realized.
 The goal of the algorithm is to minimize the expected cost of tests performed in order to identify the correct hypothesis given an initial prior over the set of hypotheses.
 The special case where this prior is uniform corresponds to \udtText.
 This problem has found many applications in medical diagnosis~\cite{PodgKokoStigRozm}, fault diagnosis~\cite{PattDont1992}, and active learning~\cite{GuilBilm2009,GoloKrau2010}. \item In \textsc{Min Sum Set Cover}~\cite{FeigLovaTeta2004}, there is a known ground set of elements and an unknown set drawn from some known probability distribution over a collection of sets.
 The goal of the algorithm is to sequentially select elements at a cost so that the expected cost paid until the set is hit, i.e. contains the chosen element, is minimized.
 In the \msscText{} that we consider, every element chosen provides feedback which depends on the realized set.
 This enables the algorithm to choose the next element adaptively. \end{itemize}

 Our main result shows how to readily apply algorithms for the two problems above to obtain approximation algorithms for \pbText{} with a small loss in the approximation ratio.
-We can thus build on the rich history and large collection of results on these problems to offer efficient algorithms for \pbText{}.
+We can thus build on the rich history and large collection of results on these problems to offer efficient algorithms for \pbText{}. }